yoctoyotta1024/CLEO/docs/source/usage/examples.rst

 These examples model collision-coalescence using Long's collision efficiency as given by equation 13 of Simmel et al. 2002 :cite:`simmel2002`.
 The two examples use different initial conditions and collision timesteps, as in Shima et al. 2009 :cite:p:`shima2009`.
+However the setup of the long2 example is not exactly that which makes Fig.2(c) in Shima et al. 2009.

 The plots produced, by default called ``~/CLEO/build_colls0D/bin/long_validation_1.png`` and ``~/CLEO/build_colls0D/bin/long_validation_2.png``, should be comparable to